TO TOP

 Content

-The excursion will focus on physical geographic topics.
-Geology, volcanism, caving and meteorological and climatological phenomena of tropical islands will be the main topics, but also the fauna and flora as well as the history of the settlement of Hawaii offer interesting points of study for geographers.
+The excursion will focus on physical geographical topics.
+Geology, volcanism, speleology as well as meteorological and climatological phenomena of tropical islands will be the main topics, but also the fauna and flora as well as the history of the colonization of Hawaii offer interesting points of investigation for geographers.

-During the excursion the following points on the main island Big Island will be visited or the following topics will be dealt with:
+During the excursion, the following points on the main island of Big Island will be visited and the following topics will be covered:

-A comparative view of the five volcanoes located on the island, with Mauna Kea at 4205 m a.s.l. the highest volcano on the island, as well as the two active volcanoes Mauna Loa and Kilauea, being the main interest.
-A drive up to the highest peak of the North Pacific is planned, as well as a hike to the caldera rim of Mauna Loa.
+A comparative study of the five volcanoes located on the island, with the main interest being Mauna Kea, the highest volcano on the island at 4205 meters above sea level, and the two active volcanoes Mauna Loa and Kilauea.
+A drive up to the highest peak in the North Pacific is planned, as well as a hike to the caldera rim of Mauna Loa.

-When visiting the "Vulcanoes National Park", we will hopefully be able to see active volcanism, but its expression is unpredictable and depends on Kilauea's current activity.
-Currently, a several hundred metre deep collapse crater can be visited here, which is filling up again with lava.
-This lava lake lights up the night sky with a magnificent red glow.
-In addition, we will drive the road that runs through the park, all the way to the Pacific Ocean, ending at a cooled lava river that crossed the road a few years ago.
-Numerous inactive volcanic craters, various lava rivers as well as the steep edge of slipped island surfaces will be the subject of the drive.
-At the transition to the Pacific Ocean, we will visit the impressive cliffs, which are often pounded by metre-high waves that have created numerous surf caves and a "sea arch".
-The lava in this area, which is still jet black and only a few years old, can be explored on your own.
-In addition, further in-depth hikes are planned in the park.
+During our visit to the Volcanoes National Park, we will hopefully be able to see active volcanic activity, although this is unpredictable and depends on Kilauea's current level of activity.
+At present, a deep collapse crater (caldera) can be seen here, which is filling up again with lava.
+This lava lake (if active) lights up the night sky with a magnificent red glow.
+We will also drive along the road through the park to the Pacific Ocean, which ends at a cooled lava flow that crossed the road a few years ago.
+Numerous inactive volcanic craters, various lava flows and the steep edge of slipped island surfaces will be the subject of the drive.
+At the transition to the Pacific Ocean, we visit the impressive cliffs, which are often battered by meter-high waves that have created numerous surf caves and a “sea arch”.
+The deep black lava in this area, which is only a few years old, can be explored on your own.
+Further in-depth hikes are also planned in the park.

-If there are any accessible active lava flows, we will visit them as well.
-At the moment this is not possible, but the situation can change at any time.
-The possibility to visit active lava from a helicopter is given, but the additional costs (approx. 225 Euro) for this are NOT included in the excursion price.
+If there are accessible active lava flows, we will also visit them.
+This is currently not possible, but the situation can change at any time.
+The possibility of visiting active lava from a helicopter is given, but the additional costs (approx. 250 euros) for this are NOT included in the excursion price.

-Volcanism has created many different beaches, ranging from grey to black and white to deep black and green, through its ever-active lava flows into the sea.
+The volcanic activity has created many different beaches, ranging from gray to black and white to deep black and green, due to its constantly active lava flows into the sea.
 We will visit all of these and take a closer look at their components.
-With a bit of luck we may also observe resting sea turtles at the "Black Sand Beach".
-There will be plenty of opportunities to go swimming and, with a little luck, to swim with turtles or watch dolphins.
+With a bit of luck, we may even spot resting sea turtles on the “Black Sand Beach”.
+There will be plenty of opportunities to go swimming and, with a bit of luck, to swim with turtles or watch dolphins.

-Numerous lava caves have been created by the flowing lava, and visiting and exploring them will form another main part of the excursion.
-In addition to simply visiting several easy-to-walk-in lava caves, crawling tours of another cave system can also be done if you are more interested.
-Helmets, knee and arm protectors will be provided, a headlamp is to be brought along.
+The flowing lava has created numerous lava caves, the inspection and exploration of which will form another main part of the excursion.
+In addition to a simple tour of several easy-to-walk-in lava caves, crawling tours can also be carried out in another cave system if you are more interested.
+Helmets, knee and arm protectors are provided, a headlamp must be brought along.

-In addition to the main topics mentioned above, we will focus on climatological issues as well as the fauna and flora of Big Island.
-The numerous climatic and vegetation zones in deeply cut valleys, on plateaus covered in fog and on lava surfaces above the clouds will be revealed during drives across the island as well as longer hikes.
-Tropical rainforest and lava desert are often less than an hour's drive and/or metres in altitude apart.
-We will record and analyse the climatic range of variation through our own measurements and observations.
+In addition to the main topics mentioned above, we will also focus on climatological issues and the fauna and flora of the Big Island.
+The numerous climatic and vegetation zones in deeply incised valleys, on high plateaus covered in mist and lava areas above the clouds will be revealed during trips across the island as well as longer hikes.
+Tropical rainforest and lava desert are often less than an hour's drive and/or meters in altitude apart.
+We will record and analyze the range of climatic variation through our own measurements and observations.

-In addition to other physical geographic topics, such as tsunamis, coastal comparisons and the spread of invasive plants, we will also look at the settlement of the island and the remaining traces of the indigenous people.
-A visit to a coffee farm and a small organic farm with subsequent tasting of chocolate, coffee and honey are also part of the programme.
+In addition to other physical geographical topics, such as tsunamis, coastal comparisons and the spread of invasive plants, we will also look at the settlement of the island and the remaining traces of the indigenous people.
+The program also includes a visit to a coffee farm and a small organic farm, followed by a tasting of chocolate, coffee and honey.

 Costs:

-The price includes: Food (half board plus for 13 days), rental car, fuel, accommodation, equipment (helmet, knee and elbow pads), various entrance fees.
+The price includes: Meals (half board plus for 13 days), rental car, gasoline, accommodation, equipment (helmet, knee and elbow pads), various entrance fees.

-Not included are: additional equipment such as sleeping bag and sleeping mat, activities planned by students as well as your personal connection programme in Hawaii or on the mainland as well as daily meals on the two days with overnight stay in Hilo.
+Not included are: additional equipment such as sleeping bag and sleeping mat, activities planned by students and your personal follow-up program in Hawaii or on the mainland as well as daily meals on the two days with overnight stay in Hilo.

 Flight bookings are made individually by the participating students.
-However, I will give you the name of a travel agency that knows the general conditions very well and to which you can then turn.
+However, I will give you the name of a travel agency that knows the general conditions very well, which you can then contact.

 Organization